-CHP Independent Directors Report Year Ended December 31, 2020 Distribution Policies.
+Distribution Policies.
 Distributions are authorized at the discretion of the Company's Board, based on the Company's analysis of its earnings, cash flow, anticipated cash flow, capital expenditure requirements and general financial condition.
 The Board's discretion will be influenced, in substantial part, by its obligation to cause the Company to comply with the real estate investment trust tax requirements.
 Because the Company may receive income from interest or rents at various times during the Company's fiscal year, distributions may not reflect the Company's income and cash flow earned in that particular distribution period, but may be made in anticipation of cash flow that the Company expects to receive during a later period and may be made in advance of actual receipt of funds in an attempt to make distributions relatively uniform.
 Many of the factors that can affect the availability and timing of cash distributions to stockholders are beyond the Company's control, and a change in any one factor could adversely affect the Company's ability to pay future distributions.
 There can be no assurance that the Company will be able to achieve expected cash flows necessary to pay distributions or maintain distributions at a particular level, or that distributions will increase over time.
-In 2020 and thus far through COVID-19, the Company continued to distribute regular quarterly distributions due to a strong Company balance sheet.
+In 2021, the Company continued to distribute regular quarterly distributions due to a strong Company balance sheet.
 The Board believes that the Company's distribution policies are in the best interests of the Company's stockholders because they are in keeping with investors' desire for current income while protecting the Company's liquidity needs.
 However, the Company will continue to monitor the extent of the impact of the disruptions from the COVID-19 pandemic on its cash flows from operations in assisting the Board in determining the level of distributions going forward, if any.